rosettatype/design-regression/_posts/2021-10-12-breaking-arabic.md

 ## Solution to the exercise

-Here is the solution to the test of identification of letter ‪ـىـ‬:
+Here is the solution to the test of identification of letter <em class="gr-ar">‪ـىـ‬</em>:

 ![](/assets/2021-10-12-breaking-arabic/design-regression-solution.svg)